Trump ally Tom Barrack charged with acting as an agent of a foreign government

 Barrack is charged in a seven-count indictment with acting as an agent of the UAE between April 2016 and April 2018.
 He is also charged with obstruction of justice and making false statements to federal law enforcement agents.

-Barrack was the chairman of Trump's inaugural committee, although the charges appear unrelated to the inauguration.
+Barrack was the chairman of Trump's inaugural committee, and while some of the charged conduct concerns the presidential transition, it appears unrelated to the inaugural festivities.

 According to the indictment, Barrack and two other men charged Tuesday -- Matthew Grimes of Aspen, Colorado, and Rashid Sultan Rashid Al Malik Alshahhi, a UAE national -- capitalized on Barrack's status as a senior outside adviser to the Trump campaign to "advance the interests of and provide intelligence to the UAE while simultaneously failing to notify the Attorney General that their actions were taken at the direction of senior UAE officials."

-Note: This story has been updated with more from the indictment.